Decomposing cubic graphs into isomorphic linear forests: Introduction

-For the semi-random colouring, we start with a 2-colouring of $G$ where each monochromatic component is a path, and recolour each path randomly and independently, reminiscently of Kempe-changes.
-For technical reasons (related to the concentration inequality which we apply at the end), we need every monochromatic component in the initial colouring to be a \emph{short} path.
-This can be achieved through a well-known result of Thomassen \cite{thomassen1999two}.

-In 1984, Bermond, Fouquet, Habib, and P\'eroche \cite{bermond1984linear} conjectured that not only can every cubic graph be decomposed into two linear forests, but it can be done in such a way that every path in each of the two linear forests has length at most $5$.
+Prior to our work, Wormald's Conjecture was known to be true only for some very specific cubic graphs.
+It was proved for Jaeger graphs in work of Bermond, Fouquet, Habib and P\'eroche \cite{fouquet2007linear} and Wormald~\cite{wormald1987problem}, and for some further classes of cubic graphs by Fouquet, Thuillier, Vanherpe and Wojda \cite{fouquet2009isomorphic}.
+On a related note, in 1984, Bermond, Fouquet, Habib, and P\'eroche \cite{bermond1984linear} conjectured that not only can every cubic graph be decomposed into two linear forests as proven by the validity of the linear arboricity conjecture for cubic graphs, but it can be done in such a way that every path in each of the two linear forests has length at most $5$.
 In 1996 Jackson and Wormald \cite{jackson1996linear} proved this conjecture with the constant $18$ instead of $5$.
 Later this was improved by Aldred and Wormald \cite{aldred1998more} to 9, and the conjecture was finally resolved in 1999 by Thomassen \cite{thomassen1999two}.

 \begin{theorem}[Thomassen] Any cubic graph can be $2$-edge-coloured such that every monochromatic component is a path of length at most five. \end{theorem}